Menu

 • A term that requires the tenant to have the carpets professionally cleaned before they move out.
 Tenants are only required to leave the place reasonably clean.
 This may not require a professional carpet cleaning.

 • A term that says the landlord is not responsible for something such as compensating the tenant for loss of heat or utilities.
-Landlords' responsibilities are outlined in the Act and cannot be changed by putting a term like this in the agreement.
+Landlords cannot change their responsibilities under the Act by putting a term like this in the agreement.

-Rental agreements may be for a periodic tenancy (week to week or month to month) or for a fixed amount of time, such as six months or a year.
-If the tenancy is for a fixed term of three months or longer the rental agreement must be in writing.
-If it is not in writing the tenancy will be treated as a monthly tenancy.
+Rental agreements may be for a periodic tenancy, such as week to week or month to month, or for a fixed amount of time, such as six months or a year.
+If the tenancy is for a fixed term of three months or longer, the rental agreement must be in writing.
+If it is not in writing, the tenancy will be treated as a monthly tenancy.

 Some people call a fixed term rental agreement a lease.
 If the tenant moves out before the lease is over, the landlord can make the tenant pay rent for the rest of the lease term.
 The landlord or the tenant may end the lease early if both agree.
 An agreement to end a lease early should be in writing.